SKrotkih/DevTools/README.md

 # DevTools

-The detailed description is on my blog: http://skrotkihprojects.blogspot.com
+The detailed description is presented on my blog: http://skrotkihprojects.blogspot.com